abjer/sds/src/content/page/practical.md

 - Groups with three to four members
 - Project formalia
   - Project must consist of a report (.pdf file) and a documentation as Jupyter Notebook (.ipynb file).
-  - The report should be written like a brief research article (short literature review, references to methods etc.).
-The report is limited to the following maximum number of pages (normalsider):
+  - The report should be written like a brief research article (short literature review, references to methods, results etc.).
+The report is limited to the following maximum number of pages (normalsider).
+    - 2 members, 16 pages;
     - 3 members, 20 pages;
     - 4 members, 24 pages.
+    - Note that 1 page (normalside) corresponds 2,400 and does not count figures, abstract, list of reference, frontpage, appendix.
+    - The report should contain your exam numbers and possibly your names (optional).
+The exam numbers (or names) MUST show who contributed with writing which parts of the report.
+At most 20 pct. of the report can be written shared.
+If you fail to provide this the submission of your project may get rejected!
-  - Grading will be based on the report but process should but data collection, computations etc. should be well documented in the supporting Jupyter Notebook.
+  - Grading will be based on the report but process but data collection, computations etc. should be well documented in the supporting Jupyter Notebook.

 ### Possible data sources